DYoshizawa079/challenge13-ecommerce-backend/README.md

 1. To start, establish the connection to the server and its MySQL.
 2. Create the database by entering the following has been established, seed the database by entering "npm run seed" in the command line.
 This will seed the database.
 3. Then, enter "npm start" to start the app.
+4. The API routes shown below can be used to interact with the database.

 ### GET routes